OutSquareCapital/OutQuantLab/CONTRIBUTING.md

     value: Float32
 ```

 - **Regular Classes**: Use a class with both attributes and methods only when maintaining an internal state is necessary.
-A convenient API can also justify the use of a class. 👨‍💻
+A convenient public API can also justify the use of a class. 👨‍💻

-    -If a method is private, consider placing it outside the class, especially if it doesn't rely heavily on the class's internal state, unless there's a significant number of arguments to pass. 📤
+    -If a method is private, consider placing it outside the class, especially if it doesn't rely heavily on the class's internal state, unless there's a significant number of arguments to pass, who are directly related to the class attributes. 📤

 - **NamedTuples**: If your dataclass contains constants that are computed during execution and there are no methods, use a `NamedTuple`. 🧮